logux/docs/3-concepts/1-node.md

 # Logux Nodes

-Logux is based on top of peer-to-peer model, so there is no big difference between client and server.
+Logux uses the peer-to-peer model.
+There is no big difference between client and server.
 This is why we call both client and server “nodes”.

-In the web client each browser tab is also independent node.
+If a user opens a website with Logux in multiple browser tabs, tabs will elect one leader, and only this leader will keep the connection.
+If the user closes the leader tab, tabs will re-elect a new leader.

 Logux Core provides `BaseNode` class, which will synchronize actions between two nodes. `ClientNode` and `ServerNode` classes extend this class with small behaviour changes.
-Client uses this node inside:

 <details open><summary><b>Redux client</b></summary>